jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 ## **Examples**

+**Please try to specify what you need so you don't tax the system and also have less output to inspect.**

 !!!
 Example "All jobs for username bob that (ran with a wall time of at least 2 days) and (were killed for running out of memory) in the past 3 months:"

     ```